thomas-fossati/ietf-101-hackathon/testbed/README.md

 The dashboard on top shows the end-to-end latency breakdown.
 Each line represents a one-way delay measure (client->router, router->client, router->server, server->router) in milliseconds.

-Each network segment has its own dashboard for PPS, reordering and loss per direction.
+PPS, reordering and loss are represented in a 4x3 grid with separate graphs per each network segment and direction.

 # Configuration